boschresearch/fmi_adapter/fmi_adapter/README.md

 ## fmi_adapter library

-fmi_adapter provides a library with convenience functions based on common ROS types to load an FMU during runtime, retrieve the input, output, and parameter names,  set timestamped input values, run the FMU's numeric solver, and query the resulting output.
+fmi_adapter provides a library with convenience functions based on common ROS types to load an FMU during runtime, to retrieve the input, output, and parameter names, to set timestamped input values, to run the FMU's numeric solver, and to query the resulting output.
 These functions are provided by the class [FMIAdapter](include/fmi_adapter/FMIAdapter.h).
-Instances of this class may be integrated in application-specific ROS nodes or library as illustrated in the following architecture diagram.
+Instances of this class may be integrated in application-specific ROS nodes or libraries as illustrated in the following architecture diagram.

 ![fmi_adapter in application node](doc/high-level_architecture_with_application_node.png)

 For parsing the XML description of an FMU and for running the FMU's solver, fmi_adapter uses the C library [FMI Library](http://www.jmodelica.org/FMILibrary).
-This library is downloaded, compiled and linked in CMakeLists.txt of this package using cmake's _externalproject\_add_ command.
+This library is downloaded, compiled and linked in the CMakeLists.txt of this package using cmake's _externalproject\_add_ command.

 ## Running an FMU inside a ROS node or library